iamsouravganguli/tos-cli/CONTRIBUTING.md

 ## License

-By contributing to Own-Cli, you agree that your contributions will be licensed under the [MIT License](LICENSE) that covers the project.
+By contributing to tos-cli, you agree that your contributions will be licensed under the [MIT License](LICENSE) that covers the project.

 ## Contact